 - In connection with public information provided to the institution concerning registered sex offenders;

-- Consistent with the Family Educational Rights and Privacy Act, the University shall notify the parent or legal guardian of students under twenty-one (21) years of age each time they have been found responsible for University alcohol and/or other drug policy violations.
-The University shall exercise discretion not to notify the parents/guardian based on documented evidence of an abusive family situation; and/or
+- Notification to the parent or legal guardian of students under twenty-one (21) years of age each time they have been found responsible for University alcohol and/or other drug policy violations.
+The University shall exercise discretion not to notify the parents/guardian based on documented evidence of an abusive family situation.

 - Records released to any organization, agency, or individual shall be forwarded with notification that the party to whom the information is disclosed will not disclose the information to any other party without the prior written consent of the student except as provided by law.